AviatrixSystems/Docs/HowTos/nextgentransit_for_azure.rst

 The alternative to Transit architecture is to leverage the native options already mentioned or is to build one connection (often referred to as "flat" architecture), either IPSEC over Internet or Express Route, each time you spin up a new VNet in Azure.
 This requires changes at the on-prem edge, which requires a change control process that takes from days to weeks.
 Additionally, this method often facilitates the default any to any connectivity which may require additional configuration to prevent.

-The Benefits of the Aviatrix AVX Transit for Azure
+The Benefits of Aviatrix Transit for Azure
 -------------------------------------------------------------------

 - **Simplicity** The Aviatrix Controller provides an abstraction layer and workflow to build the Transit network.
 You do not need to program any Azure route tables, manage the route entries or understand the significant details about Azure networking.